-Fivetran has developed zero-configuration and zero-maintenance data pipelines that have to accelerate the data load process.
+Fivetran has developed zero-configuration and zero-maintenance data pipelines that must accelerate the data load process.
 It automatically detects the changes in source schemas and APIs and adapts itself to ensure consistent and reliable data.
 Fivetran provides two types of transformations like SQL and DBT that can be scheduled and run on the destinations.
 Logs generated can be viewed on Fivetran dashboards.

 About the Author